Nephys/plexus/README.md

 ```
 npm run test
 ```
-This test will create a 50-Node Local Mesh Network.
+**This test will create a 50-Node Local Mesh Network and then go through the 4 following steps**

-**The test consists of 4 steps**
 Step | Description
 ------------ | -------------
 Item lookup | Testing if nodes can find an item on the network